-The Saint Louis Psychoanalytic Institute has had a strong influence in training the next generation of psychiatry residents at the Saint Louis University School of Medicine Department of Psychiatry and Behavioral Neuroscience for more than 50 years.
+The Saint Louis Psychoanalytic Institute has strongly influenced the training of the next generation of psychiatry residents at the Saint Louis University School of Medicine Department of Psychiatry and Behavioral Neuroscience for more than 50 years.

 The psychoanalytic faculty has directed courses at SLU since the 1960s.
-We are deeply appreciative of St. Louis Psychoanalytic Institute’s contribution to educating our psychiatry residents.
+We deeply appreciate St. Louis Psychoanalytic Institute’s contribution to educating our psychiatry residents.

 Your gift allows us to maintain and enhance the rich tradition of our resident education

 during challenging economic times.
 Any level of support is greatly appreciated.
 Donations